-Please enjoy this rare opportunity to meet and hear world-renowned horological scholars, leaders, and experts including Jonathan Betts, Oliver Cooke, and James Nye from England; Johannes Graf and Ian Fowler from Germany; and Will Andrewes, Robert Cheney, Daryn Schnipper, John Reardon, Tom McIntyre, and Russ Oechsle from the USA..
+Please enjoy this rare opportunity to hear world-renowned horological scholars, leaders, and experts including Jonathan Betts, Oliver Cooke, and James Nye from England; Johannes Graf from Germany; and Will Andrewes, Robert Cheney, Daryn Schnipper, John Reardon, Tom McIntyre, and Russ Oechsle from the USA..

 Targeted Donations Needed: Registration fees cover only half the cost of the symposium, and the NAWCC provides no direct funding for these events.
 Speakers donate their time, and Symposium-Committee organizers are volunteers.
 Generous donors and sponsors are greatly appreciated.
 Please consider a donation with your registration; your money will be used only to help cover symposium expenses.
 Thank you!!
 Current list of donors.Special thanks to Old Sturbridge Villagefor their generous support of Robert Cheney's symposium presentation about the J.Cheney Wells Clock Collection and Gallery at OSV.